 Xinjiang cotton farmers refute "forced labor" rumors

-File photo shows a worker busy working in a workshop of a textile company in Yuli County of northwest China's Xinjiang Uygur Autonomous Region, Aug.
-24, 2020.
-(Xinhua/Ding Lei)
+Vmarjan Barhan, a drone pilot, describes his job at a cotton field in Yuli County of northwest China's Xinjiang Uygur Autonomous Region, Oct.
+12, 2021.
+(Xinhua/Zhao Ge)

 URUMQI, Oct.
 13 (Xinhua) -- Yuli County in northwest China's Xinjiang Uygur Autonomous Region held a press conference on Tuesday at which cotton farmers refuted the rumors about "forced labor" in Xinjiang.